 Gregory Warnusz creates Lector's Notes, with support from his wife Peg, the former Margaret A. Sampson.
 Peg and Greg live in northeast Saint Louis County, Missouri, USA, where they are active members of Holy Name of Jesus Catholic Church.

-Born in 1947 and able to do the math, Greg is cautiously recruiting a succession team for Lector's Notes.
+Born in 1947 and able to do the math, Greg is carefully recruiting a succession team for Lector's Notes.

-Send Greg a message A little more about Greg
+Send Greg a message A little more about the author